 The applicant has submitted a Conservation District Conformity Report (CDCR) in support of their application (Attachment #6).
-Staff has read and reviewed the report and find that it adequately discusses the context and purpose of the new built forms proposed in the context of the policies of the Heritage Conservation District Plan and Guidelines.
-As the purpose of a conformity report is to consider the proposed development within the Goal, Objectives and Policies of the Heritage Conservation Plan, it is important to consider the existing heritage value of the properties as part of the context.
-Therefore, staff once again cautions against the characterization of the current lots as being entirely without cultural heritage value as the CHIA does not provide a comprehensive history of the lots nor does it include the contextual heritage value and contribution of the subject properties in upholding and maintaining the streetscape character through its cultural heritage landscape.
+Staff has reviewed the report and is satisfied that it adequately discusses the proposed new built form in the context of the policies of the KNHCD Plan and Guidelines.
+As the purpose of a conformity report is to consider the proposed development within the Goals, Objectives and Policies of the Heritage Conservation Plan, it is important to consider the existing heritage value of the properties as part of the context.

-In the CDCR, the consultant has provided context for the proposed built form of the development by conducting a built form typology study of the evolving vernacular architectural style of Kleinburg from early settlement through the establishment of early post World War II neighbourhoods.
+In the CDCR, the consultant has provided context for the proposed built form of the development by conducting a built form typology study of the evolving architectural vernacular of Kleinburg from early settlement through the establishment of early post World War II neighbourhoods.
 The CDCR asserts that the proposed development is in keeping with the development of smaller lots and house styles through this time.
-This evolution is echoed in the site plan as the proposed street level houses are in the noted heritage styles of the District and the interior houses continue the vernacular profiles in the residential areas of town.
-Staff finds that the study largely supports the proposed interior built structures, but that the interior forms do feature a form and scale that is much narrower than previous built forms in the area.
+This evolution is reflected in the site plan as the proposed dwellings along Stegman's Mill Road incorporate the noted heritage styles of the District and the dwellings in the interior of the plan reflects the existing vernacular profiles in the residential areas of town.
+The study largely supports the proposed interior built form, however these dwellings feature a form and scale that is narrower than previous built forms in the area.